apache/flink/docs/dataset_transformations.md

 ### Cross

 The Cross transformation combines two DataSets into one DataSet.
 It builds all pairwise combinations of the elements of both input DataSets, i.e., it builds a Cartesian product.
-The Cross transformation either calls a user-defined `CrossFunction` on each pair of elements or applies a projection.
+The Cross transformation either calls a user-defined cross function on each pair of elements or outputs a Tuple2.
 Both modes are shown in the following.

 **Note:** Cross is potentially a *very* compute-intensive operation which can challenge even large compute clusters!

 #### Cross with User-Defined Function

-A Cross transformation can call a user-defined `CrossFunction`.
-A `CrossFunction` receives one element of the first input and one element of the second input and returns exactly one result element.
+A Cross transformation can call a user-defined cross function.
+A cross function receives one element of the first input and one element of the second input and returns exactly one result element.

-The following code shows how to apply a Cross transformation on two DataSets using a `CrossFunction`:
+The following code shows how to apply a Cross transformation on two DataSets using a cross function:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">